Chenyt-Dev/coding/AAA_No_Categories.md

 * The idea is not hard although it's a hard.
 * In java, PriorityQueue is used as implementing a min-heap.

+### 24. Swap Nodes in Pairs
+* An easy way is to use iterative approach, swap pair by pair and use constant space.
+* Saw recursive way.
+Only need to use very simple implementation, but the stack space is O(n).